-Borrowers can choose to keep their available funds as a line of credit, and interest will only be charged on funds withdrawn.
-Borrowers who take funds as monthly payments will not be charged interest until funds have been disbursed.
+Borrowers can choose to keep their available funds as a line of credit.
+Interest only accrues on funds withdrawn.
+Similarly for borrowers who take funds as monthly payments, interest only accrues on dispersed funds.

 Interest, however, will begin to accrue on any funds added to the principal in addition to cash-out funds.
 For instance, if the borrower has used loan proceeds to pay for their mandatory obligations, interest will accrue on that amount.
 Interest will also accrue on upfront and annual mortgage insurance premiums.

 Whether borrowers choose a fixed or variable rate, taking a reverse mortgage allows them to forgo mandatory monthly mortgage payments.
 This feature offers an improved cash flow to limited budgets.
-It is important for homeowners to understand that they will still be required to pay insurance, property taxes, maintenance, and any other home-related expenses.
+It is important for homeowners to understand they are still responsible for paying insurance, property taxes, and other home-related expenses.

 Keeping Track of Reverse Mortgage Interest

-Because interest and other fees are accruing without being paid down, a common fear of reverse mortgage borrowers is that the amount they owe will get out of control and perhaps, grow beyond the home’s value.
+Because interest and other fees accrue on the loan balance, some reverse mortgage borrowers fear the amount they owe will get out of control and perhaps, grow beyond the home’s value.

-Two interest rates are associated with a variable rate reverse mortgage: the expected rate and the initial rate.
+There are two types interest rates associated with variable rate reverse mortgage: the expected rate and the initial rate.
 Understanding what these rates mean can help make projections and set expectations.

 - The expected rate.
 This rate is a ten-year average used to calculate how much money the borrower has access to from their home.